 Before you begin the application process, it is important that you read this information and give it some serious thought.
-The following information is given to you so that you realize everything that is involved in applying for and having a Hearing Dog, Autism Assistance Dog, or Program Assistance Dog.
+The following information is given to you so that you realize everything that is involved in applying for and having a Hearing Dog, Autism Assistance Dog, or Facility Dog.

 - We typically require a fenced area attached to the home.

 - Due to the difficulties of having a dog work around distractions, Hearing Dogs and Autism Assistance Dogs must be the only dog in the home.
-This is not applicable to Program Assistance Dogs.
+This is not applicable to Facility Dogs.

 - Hearing Dogs are only placed with clients over the age of 18 years.

 - You will be required to attend obedience training classes or hire a private obedience trainer as prescribed by your Dogs for Better Lives professional trainer.

 - We select dogs from area shelters based on temperament and age, not size, sex, or appearance.

 Our professionally trained dogs require: